littlehorse-enterprises/lh-quickstart-go/README.md

 lhctl get wfSpec quickstart
 ```

+Now, go to your dashboard in your browser (`http://localhost:8080`) and refresh the page.
+Scroll down, and double-click on the `quickstart` WfSpec.
+You should see something that looks like a flow-chart.
+That is your Workflow Specification!

 ## Run Workflow

 Now, let's run our first `WfRun`!
 Use `lhctl` to run an instance of our `WfSpec`.